Middle East tensions leave global economy on edge – DW – 10/10/2024

 Some fear oil prices could reach $200

-"If you [Israel] take out oil Installations in Iran, easily you [oil prices] could go to $200 plus," Bjarne Schieldrop, chief commodities analyst at Swedish bank SEB told CNBC last week.
+"If you [Israel] take out oil Installations in Iran, easily you [oil prices] could go to $200 plus," Bjarne Schieldrop, chief commodities analyst at Swedish bank SEB, told US broadcaster CNBC last week.

-One of the world's largest oil producers, Iran's exports are subject to harsh international sanctions, as part of a protracted dispute with the West over Tehran's nuclear ambitions.
-Despite this, Iranian oil exports hit a 5-year high of 1.7 million barrels in May, according to energy analytics firm Vortexa.
+The exports of Iran, one of the world's largest oil producers, are subject to harsh international sanctions as part of a protracted dispute with the West over Tehran's nuclear ambitions.
+Despite this, Iranian oil exports hit a five-year high of 1.7 million barrels in May, according to energy analytics firm Vortexa.
 About 90% of its oil is delivered to China, much of it illicitly, through Tehran's so-called ghost fleet of nearly 400 tankers that disguise their movements to breach the sanctions.

-"The Iranian economy is hugely dependent on the revenues it generates from its oil exports," Carole Nahkle, CEO of the London-based consultancy Crystal Energy, told DW.
+"The Iranian economy is hugely dependent on the revenues it generates from its oil exports," Carole Nakhle, CEO of the London-based consultancy Crystol Energy, told DW.
 "Any disruption to those revenues will have severe impacts on the economy."

 What oil facilities could Israel target?